kinow/autosubmit/docs/source/howto.rst

 How to restart
 ==============

-This procedure allows you to modify the pickle without having any knowledge of python.
+This procedure allows you to modify the job list.
 You must execute

 ::

 	python recovery.py -h

 to read help.
-This script has two mandatory argument that is -e with which we can specify the experiment id and -j with which we can specify the pickle containing the list of jobs.
+This script has a mandatory argument  with which we can specify the experiment id.

 The -g flag is used to synchronize our experiment locally with the information available on the remote platform (i.e.: download the COMPLETED files we may not have).
 In case new files are found, the pkl will be updated although we do not specify the -s options, as the information provided is reliable.